At a glance

 For starters, holiday lets that are classed as businesses will pay business rates instead of council tax, and it’s possible to claim Small Business Rate Relief of up to 100%.
 Holiday lets can also offset some of their operating costs and expenses against pre-tax profits, such as cleaning fees or buying new furniture or equipment for the property, and even mortgage interest (unlike with residential letting).
 Then, if you’re looking to sell, you’ll be subject to a maximum Capital Gains Tax rate of 24%, compared to 28% if you were to sell a buy-to-let.

-Just bear in mind that, in order to qualify as a holiday let for tax purposes, the property must be in the UK or European Economic Area (EEA), fully furnished, and must be available for let at least 210 days of the year.
+Just bear in mind that, in order to qualify as a holiday let for tax purposes, the property must be fully furnished and available for let at least 210 days of the year.
 It must also be commercially let – i.e., not let free to friends or family members – for at least 105 days each year.

 Those considering setting up a holiday let business should consult a tax specialist to be certain of their tax arrangements.